Common Questions: Restraining Orders in Florida

 Anyone who has been the victim of any act of domestic violence or has reasonable cause to believe he or she is in imminent danger of becoming the victim of any act of domestic violence can file a petition for a domestic violence injunction, also known as a restraining order.
 A petitioner may seek restraining orders for protection from:

-• Domestic Violence: Domestic violence between “family or household members,” which is defined as spouses, former spouses, persons related by blood or marriage, persons who are presently residing together as if a family, or who have resided together in the past as if a family, and persons who are parents of a child in common regardless of whether they have been married.
-With the exception of persons who have a child in common, the family or household members must be currently residing or have in the past resided together in the same single dwelling unit.
+Domestic violence between “family or household members,” which is defined as spouses, former spouses, persons related by blood or marriage, persons who are presently residing together as if a family, or who have resided together in the past as if a family, and persons who are parents of a child in common, regardless of whether they have been married.
+Except for co-parents, these individuals must live or have lived in the same home.

-• Repeat Violence: Repeated acts of violence or stalking need two independent instances, one of which must have occurred within the previous six months, directed at the Petitioner or the Petitioner’s family members.
+Repeated acts of violence or stalking need two independent instances.
+One of which must have occurred within the previous six months, directed at the Petitioner or the Petitioner’s family members.

-• Dating Violence: Violence between individuals who have or have had a continuing and significant relationship of a romantic or intimate nature.
+Violence between individuals with a continuing and significant relationship of a romantic or intimate nature.
 The existence of such a relationship shall be determined based on the consideration of the following factors:

 How to file restraining orders in Florida?

 You can file the Petition for Injunction at any courthouse location.
 You do not need to hire an attorney to file restraining orders in Florida.
-However, it is best to hire an attorney to assist you with the procedure as the Court cannot offer legal advice.
+However, you should hire an attorney because courts cannot give legal advice.

 Where can I find the forms for domestic violence?